taiyaky/verikloak-pundit/README.md

 ### Operational guidance
 - Enabling `permission_role_scope = :all_resources` pulls roles from every Keycloak client in `resource_access`.
 Review the granted roles carefully to ensure you are not expanding permissions beyond what the application expects.
+- Combine `permission_role_scope = :all_resources` with `permission_resource_clients`
+  to explicitly opt-in the clients that may contribute permissions.
+Leaving the whitelist blank (the default) reverts to the legacy behavior of trusting every client in the token.
 - Leaving `expose_helper_method = true` exposes `verikloak_claims` to the Rails view layer.
 If the claims include personal or sensitive data, consider switching it to `false` and pass only the minimum required information through controller-provided helpers.

 ## License